klahrich/chiefhustler/content/posts/dwac.md

 Charlie Munger has said some stuff on envy, now would probably a good time for me to revisit that.
 I wish this stuff just didn't get to me, but I can't control it.
 It pisses me off.

+Talking about Munger, I guess if I pretend to be a follower of his and of the value investing mindset, I shouldn't feel entitled to gains I could have made from weird set-ups like $DWAC.
+But look at this guy:

+{{<twitter 1451639149161635840>}}

+Scrolling through his twitter, he seems to be making 5 to 6 digit profits on a daily basis.
+I don't have proof that he's legit, but let's assume that he is.
+What would it say about the game I'm trying to play, versus the game he is playing.
+Am I in the right game?
+Should I try playing another one?
+Can I play another one?

+Reminds me of the time I switched from No-limit Holdem to Omaha.
+I was a successfull no-limit player.
+Never managed to turn a profit in Omaha, ever.
+So maybe I should stick to my lane and what I know how to do.
+Maybe I have no right to win in day trading.

+That being said I'm still an emotional being and I know those emotions can make me to do do stupid things.
 Here's what I'm going to do.
 I'm gonna have a big red square on the wall in front of my desk, like the flag they put up when the sea is dangerous.
 The flag will stay RED until I feel I more at peace, then I'll transition to YELLOW, and when I feel positive, calm and strong again, I'll put a GREEN square.

 The RED square will mean, "DANGER - DON'T GO IN THE WATER - DO NOT MAKE A SINGLE TRADE".